kat3ng/Word_Guess_Game/README.md

-# Week 2: A Responsive Portfolio
+# Week 5: Word Guess Game
----

 - **For:** Northwestern Coding Bootcamp
 - **Developer:** Kat Eng
 - **Deployment Date** 11/24/2018

-- **Built With** HTML, CSS, Bootstrap
+- **Built With** HTML, CSS, Bootstrap, Javascript, JQuery

-### Description & Requirements
+## Description & Requirements
 ---
-Use key events to listen for the letters that your players will type.

-Display the following on the page:

-Press any key to get started!

-Wins: (# of times user guessed the word correctly).
+For this assignment we were required to build a dynamic word guess web application using Javascript and JQuery.
+We were tasked with dyncamilly displaying items to the DOM, using event listeners, methods and making use of loops and arrays to determine outcomes.

+I chose a Lord of The Rings (LOTR) theme for my game!

+## Rules of the Game

+Each round the computer will randomnly select a word for the player to guess.
+A player will receive 10 guesses (Guess Count) to try and guess the randomly selected word.
+Each correct guess will replace the corresponding _ with the letter and will NOT change the Guess Count.

+        ex.
-If the word is madonna, display it like this when the game starts: _ _ _ _ _ _ _.
+                hidden word: _ _ _ _ _

-As the user guesses the correct letters, reveal them: m a d o _ _ a.

-Number of Guesses Remaining: (# of guesses remaining for the user).

-Letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).

-After the user wins/loses the game should automatically choose another word and make the user play it.
+                user guess : 'b'

+                result     : b _ _ b _

+ Each *incorrect* guess will deduct one guess will display the letter in the Incorrect Guess Display and take the Guess Count down one.
+If the user can guess the word correctly before the Guess Count gets down to 0 they win the game.
+If the cannot, they will have to try again!

+## How it Works

+1. Using a document ready function, the game is comprised of 3 functions.

+    * startGame(): is run at the start of the game
+        1. Sets the Guess Count to 10
+        2. Empties Incorrect Guess Display
+        3. Randomly selects a word from the words array
+        4. Takes the randomly selected word and splits the word up into a new letters array for the player to guess
+        5. Replaces each letter and replaces it with underscores to be displayed on the DOM

+    * checkLetters(): is run every time the player makes a guess
+        1. Takes the user letter selection by listening for a button press
+        2. Checks the user guess against those in the new array
+        3. It returns a true value if the letter is correc and a false value if the guess is incorrect.

+    * roundFinish(): runs after a guess is made and until the game conclusion.
+        1. Updates the DOM displays with scores, guesses and guess count
+        2. Runs code that will alert the player when the game is won or lost
+        3. Calls the startGame() function

 ### Notes

----
-This was the first project that I ever did with Bootstrap.
-After looking at the code, I am sure I could do a lot more with it.
-I plan on revisiting this code again after the class ends.
+This was probably one of the harder assignments that we were given in the class.
+It really helped to cement the concept of looping and